Buyer Intelligence

 Key takeaways

 Every budget season, "nice-to-have" initiatives are the first to be cut.
 To secure resources in a tight economy, revenue leaders must frame buyer intelligence as a verifiable revenue engine, not just a market research project.
-This guide provides the exact framework needed to calculate the financial return of direct buyer feedback and prove to the C-suite that investing in objective market truth is far cheaper than the status quo of guessing.
+By measuring the impact of post-decision feedback on win rates, sales ramp times, and churn, revenue leaders can easily build a bulletproof business case for the C-suite.

 • The Sales Rep Fallacy: Sales team feedback is limited to an internal perspective.
 Research shows sales reps are frequently wrong about why deals are lost, often defaulting to "price" to save face.